Atlanta Medical Malpractice Lawyers

 Punitive damages are limited to $250,000 unless the act involves intentional harm, drugs or alcohol.

 Contact a Top Georgia Lawyer Today

 Professional negligence is negligence at its worst.
 Granted, everyone makes mistakes.
 However, when you trust your health and your life to a medical provider, and sustain injury in the course of that care, the consequences can be catastrophic or even deadly.
-The medical malpractice attorneys at The Law Offices of Wayne Grant, P.C., are only a call, an email or a click away.
+The medical malpractice attorneys at Grant Law Office, are only a call, an email or a click away.
 If you want to discuss a potential case, please call us at (866) 249-5513 or (404) 995-3955.
 You can also use our case review form or send an email to firstname.lastname@example.org.